code4learnn/Password-manager/README.md

 # Password manager

 The Password Manager is a secure web application designed to help users store and manage their passwords efficiently.
-Built with React.js for the frontend and MongoDB for the backend, this application ensures a seamless and secure user experience.
+Built with React.js for the frontend and MongoDB for the database, this application ensures a seamless and secure user experience.

 ![image](https://github.com/user-attachments/assets/08de51a7-04d1-4268-8018-6e745adfdb23)